Bands

 The band has also enjoyed huge success on the concert platform, and is a keen champion of new music for brass.

-Further information on Cory and its activities can be found at its website www.coryband.com
+Further information on the Cory Band and its activities can be found at its website www.coryband.com

 In 2000 the band appointed Dr. Robert Childs as their Musical Director and has since enjoyed new levels of success.
 During the millennium year they won both the British Open and National Brass Band Championships, taking the British Open shield home to Wales for the first time in the contest’s 148-year history.
 They won the Open again in 2002, and also 2007.
 In 2008, Cory then won the European Championships in Stavanger, Norway, and retained the title in Ostende, Belgium the following year, and also in 2009 winning the World Championships in Kerkade, Holland.